denasara0/Antisemitism-detection/reports/final_report.md

 - **Subtle antisemitism**: Implicit bias and dog whistles
 - **Coded language**: Terms that have antisemitic connotations but aren't explicitly hateful
 - **Complex narratives**: Multi-sentence antisemitic content
+- **Lexical changes**: Words that evolved into a hateful connotation.

 ### **4.3 Model-Specific Errors**